 Current roles.
 Stephanie Mohr, PhD, is a Lecturer in the Department of Genetics at Harvard Medical School and Director of the Drosophila RNAi Screening Center (DRSC)/Trangenic RNAi Project (TRiP)-Functional Genomics Resources.
 She additionally serves as Director of the Dana Farber/Harvard Cancer Center (DF/HCC) Collaborative Functional Genomics Core and DF/HCC DNA Resource Core.
 Stephanie's expertise spans functional genomics, Drosophila genetics and genomics, high-throughput screening, cell-based assays, lab automation, and bioinformatics.
-She also has a strong interest in the use of Drosophila to study human diseases and in the cell biology of metal homeostasis and detoxification.
 Current research projects include a large-scale binary interaction map for Drosophila proteins and use of CRISPR technologies to develop cell and in vivo disease models.

 Outreach.
 Stephanie is the author of First in Fly: Drosophila Research and Biological Discovery, published by Harvard University Press in March 2018.
 As reviewed by the journal Nature: "Serious science, elegantly described."
 One of Smithsonian Magazine's Ten Best Science Books of 2018 and appeared on a list of 12 of the Best Books about Biology in 2018 at Forbes.
 Stephanie has also appeared on a variety of radio programs and podcasts to discuss fruit fly research and its broad impact in biology and biomedicine, including WHYY's The Pulse radio program, the Science magazine podcast, and the Curiosity Daily podcast.